FlyingMandarine/broadlycompared/README.md

 ## What is Broadly Compared

-_A project made with React.js and JavaScript for the front-end, Node and Express for the back-end._
+_A project made with React.js and JavaScript for the front-end._

 A simple website to compare different broadband deals using mock data.